School of Social Work

 CCJ 1010 - Introduction to Criminal Justice

 This course serves to introduce students to the three main components of the criminal justice system: the police, courts, and corrections.
-Topical coverage in this course includes: background information of definitions/classification of offenses, crime data, and victims and offenders; police organization, roles, functions, and responsibilities; court organization, processes, and outcomes; and, punishment issues such as probation, jail, prison, and community corrections.
+Topical coverage in this course includes: definitions/classification of offenses, using and accessing crime data, correlates and causes of victimization and offending, operation and role of the various components of the criminal justice system as well as outcomes and policy issues.

 Attributes: UUC:Social & Behavioral Sci